 Neural networks are a powerful tool from the world of artificial intelligence (AI).
 They use interconnected nodes, or neurons, in a layered structure inspired by the human brain to teach computers how to process and interpret data.
 This type of machine learning, known as deep learning, allows computer systems to adapt and improve over time by learning from their mistakes.
 By leveraging this technology, AI-powered neural networks can solve complex problems that traditional computing would struggle with.

 The Two-Tower Neural Network is a deep learning algorithm that consists of two parts, where one part serves to represent the user and the other the item, and the parts are connected at the end to create the final prediction.
+The user tower processes behavioral signals — browsing history, past purchases, session context — into a dense embedding vector.
+The item tower independently processes product features (title, category, description, price) into a matching vector for each item in the catalog.
+Recommendations are generated by computing dot product similarity between the two embeddings, which makes retrieval fast enough to match users against catalogs of millions of products in real time.

 Similarly, ALS is a matrix factorization algorithm that computes low-rank approximations of the user item interaction matrix.
-The primary limitation of ALS is that it does not account for user and item features, which are essential for personalized recommendations.
+The primary limitation of standard ALS is that it does not account for user and item features, which are essential for personalized recommendations.
 It also suffers from the cold start problem, where new items or users have insufficient data to generate recommendations.

 The Two-Tower Neural Network can incorporate user and item features, including textual descriptions, images, and reviews.
 This allows for more personalized and accurate recommendations, even for new users and items.